 Belfius Bank has a historical stable volume of commercial funding that comes from its RC and PC customers.
-RC and PC funding equals EUR 88.6 billion of which EUR 66.1 billion is from RC.
-The increase of EUR 1.9 billion commercial funding compared to end of 2017 is used to finance the increase of commercial loans.
+Seeing the further increase of commercial funding, this source of funding represents an increasing part of total funding of Belfius Bank.
+RC and PC funding equals EUR 90.2 billion of which EUR 67.5 billion is from RC.
+The increase of EUR 4.5 billion commercial funding compared to 2017 is used to finance the increase of commercial loans.

-The loan-to-deposit ratio, which indicates the proportion between assets and liabilities of the commercial balance sheet, was 92% at the end of June 2018.
+The loan-to-deposit ratio, which indicates the proportion between assets and liabilities of the commercial balance sheet, was 94% at the end of 2018.